Murder One 2023: The Programme!

 Tana French in conversation with Karen Perry

 Tana French is universally acknowledged as one of the most highly skilled crime writers currently working in the genre.
 Her Dublin Murder Squad novels have won a slew of awards including the Edgar, Anthony, Macavity, and Barry awards, the Los Angeles Times Award for Best Mystery/Thriller, and the Irish Book Award for Crime Fiction on two occasions.
-Don’t miss this rare opportunity to hear Tana – a rare participant on the festival circuit – discussing her work and career with close friend Karen Perry.
+A rare participant on the festival circuit – Tana French discussed her work and career with close friend Karen Perry.

 SUNDAY 8TH OCTOBER